Conveyancing Fees in Australia 2026: What You Should Pay in Every State

 Conveyancing fees Perth 2026 (settlement agents)

 In Western Australia the person who does this work is called a settlement agent, not a conveyancer, and the job is officially "settlement" rather than conveyancing.
-A licensed settlement agent in Perth typically charges $1,300 to $2,600 all up including disbursements.
+Across five published Perth schedules the professional fee runs $770 to $1,490 including GST, with searches and certificates on top.
 WA works differently from the eastern states in a few ways that matter:

 Because there's no safety net once you've signed, picking an experienced settlement agent arguably matters more in Perth than anywhere else.
 Your only exit after signing is a condition in the Offer and Acceptance not being met: a finance clause or a building inspection clause, for example.
 You can find a settlement agent in Perth through NestPath.